ppiova/AIVision-Background-Removal/README.md

     ```

 5. **Set Environment Variables**
    Create an `.env` file in the root folder named `azure.env`.
-In this file, set your Azure Computer Vision API key and endpoint:
+In this file, set your Azure AI Vision API key and endpoint:
     ```
     azure_cv_key=YOUR_AZURE_CV_KEY
     azure_cv_endpoint=YOUR_AZURE_CV_ENDPOINT